How we make salary decisions at Sharetribe

 At Sharetribe, everyone knows how much their teammates make and why.
 We try to minimize the role of salary negotiation skills while still making room for every team member to have their say.
 We want to ensure our salaries are competitive and fair and take into account the numerous ways individuals contribute to our mission.
 We want to encourage people to develop their strengths and think beyond their role descriptions.

 We believe these principles help everyone be more effective in their work.
 They foster trust, security, and belonging – all imperative to helping people perform at their best and work together.

 At the same time, we realize we'll probably need to make changes and adjust our decision-making as we grow and evolve.
 Also, as we're putting more effort into our internal diversity, equity, and inclusion work, new questions and perspectives around compensation can surface.
+Salary fairness was one of the key themes of Sharetribe's DEI effort in 2022.
 But while the practical steps in salary decisions might change, we don't see Sharetribe ever going back from the principle of transparency.